FederatedAI/FATE/doc/api/pipeline.md

 component can take in and output `Data` and `Model`.
 Parameters of components can be set conveniently at the time of initialization.
 Unspecified parameters will take default values.
 All components have a `name`, which can be arbitrarily set.
-A component's name is its identifier, and so it must be unique within a pipeline.
+A component’s name is its identifier, and so it must be unique within a pipeline.
 We suggest that each component name includes a numbering as suffix for easy tracking.